canonical/launchpad-manual/docs/user/how-to/packaging/build-rocks-in-launchpad.rst

 ---------------------

 Requesting a build instructs Launchpad to compile and package the rock.
-This produces a build record and, if successful, ``.rock`` artifacts that can installed and used::
+This produces a build record and, if successful, ``.rock`` artifacts that can be installed and used::

     >>> build_request = rock_recipe.requestBuilds()